john-holub/MSDS-696-trading-sys-dev-framework/README.md

 ## 5. Challenges and Limitations

-This wasn't a straight line to success.
-I hit several major roadblocks:
+The project evolved a lot over the course.
+But some of the most considerable challenges were:
-* **Options Data Dimensionality:** Options chains (Strike x Expiry x Greeks) create massive datasets.
-I had to use the underlying stock price as a proxy for the options strategy to keep the project manageable.
+* **Options Data Dimensionality:** Options chains (Strike + Expiry) can create **very** massive datasets, especially over large historic periods.
-* **The "Reddit API Apocalypse":** Reddit tightened their API access, which made fetching deep historical sentiment data difficult for a solo developer.
+* **Reddit API:** Reddit tightened their API access in late November, moving it from relatively public access to private and webform request approval/approved access only, which made fetching a large historical data set difficult.
-* **Lagging Indicators:** The K-Means clusters accurately described *past* volatility, but sometimes lagged in predicting *future* shifts (reactive vs. proactive).
+* **Lagging Indicators:** The K-Means clusters accurately described volatility, but it seems to move rapidly between regimes in volatile periods.
+It might not be useful in volatile and transitionary environments.

 __________

 ## 6. Future Roadmap

-If I continue this project, the workflow would evolve into this:
+1. **Remove unproductive modules**: Remove reddit scrapping and other non-productive modules.
+Hopefully replace with enriched data feeds for more efficiency.
-1.  **Parquet Storage:** Move away from CSVs to effectively store numerous options chains.
+2. **Test numerous backtesting libraries/engines**: Test for usability, ease, adaptability and options integration.
-2.  **Unified Backtesting Framework:** Create a modular, reusable framework that integrates defined risk management parameters.
+3. **Optimize backtesting results**: Produce better backtesting results, highlighting performance in difference market regimes.
 3.  **Generate Production-Ready Scripts:**
     * Once a strategy is validated, the framework will auto-export a clean `.py` file.
-    * This script will push orders (Entry, Target, Stoploss) directly to the **IBKR Brokerage API**.
+    * This script will have option to push orders (Entry, Target, Stoploss) directly to defined brokerage APIs.
 __________

 ## References: